Mortgage Life Loan

 The contract may provide for compensation to be paid to the lender in the event of early repayment of the loan.

-This allowance varies depending on the date of reimbursement.
+This compensation varies according to the date of reimbursement.

 Before the 5th year

-The amount of compensation varies depending on the method of making the loan available:
+The amount of compensation varies according to the method of making the loan available:

 Paid-in capital at once